isabelcosta/fourth-personal-website/src/pages/talks.md

 | Google Summer of Code Final Demo (Mentorship System) | [Systers GSoC 2018 Final Demos](https://www.youtube.com/playlist?list=PLhVJyXjT75i_T-F70O0DGfz_Fu9aBpnI6) | 12 Aug '18 | [Video](https://www.youtube.com/watch?v=xRZrdR47R-w) / [Slides](https://speakerdeck.com/isabelcmdcosta/mentorship-system-gsoc-2018) |

 ⬆️ Talks are ordered from the most recent to the oldest one.

+### How documentation and open communication leads to better collaboration

+**[Ladies of Code (London)](https://www.meetup.com/Ladies-of-Code-UK/) / Remote / August 17th, 2020 / [Video](https://youtu.be/KGG3PXYwKIE?t=1491) / [Slides](https://speakerdeck.com/isabelcmdcosta/how-documentation-and-open-communication-leads-to-better-collaboration) / lightning talk**

+It's a known issue that developers often not prioritize documentation at work.
+Documentation and open communication are often related and critical in an open-source project environment.
+By the end of this talk audience members will be enlightened about how accessible documentation and open communication leads to a more productive, autonomous, and inclusive team.
+Also how we can apply these concepts at work having in mind open-source environment context.

 ### Why, Where and How to contribute to Open Source